// SFF

 Membership Categories

-Membership shall be open to organizations and individuals that affirm the Foundation's antitrust and IP policies and pay dues at the prevailing schedule.
+Membership shall be open to organizations and individuals that affirm the Foundation's antitrust, IP, and conflict-of-interest policies and contribute at the prevailing schedule.
+Membership contributions support the Foundation's educational, research, and standards-development activities, and do not purchase governance authority, private specifications access, or commercial benefits beyond the qualified sponsorship acknowledgment described in Section 9.
 There are four categories:

 • Startup Members — for-profit organizations under the size threshold defined in the membership schedule.